-The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity began to transpire.
-Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my epidermis were of greatest note.
+The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity transpired.
+Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my skin were of greatest note.

 Within our well-kept borders of luxury salaries providing access to untold information throughout the world, we have no excuse to exclude ourselves anymore.
 As I write this, temperatures in the city of Nawabshah, Pakistan, peak at 44 Celsius.
 During monsoon season, increasing temperatures will melt glaciers of the Baltistan region to flood parts of Pakistan.

-Recently, former British Prime Minister Theresa May introduced a bill committing the United Kingdom to zero carbon emissions by 2050.
+Former British Prime Minister Theresa May introduced a bill committing the United Kingdom to zero carbon emissions by 2050.
 And although I commend the government for taking a stand against climate change, it comes from a selfish place.
 Opposition parties have long campaigned for greener policy, but it took a luxury holiday to Switzerland to convince May of the facts.
-But the real fact is, Pakistan has experienced detrimental flooding initiated by climate change for some time and without shock reaction.
-More than 2,000 people have died from flooding in Pakistan causing billions of dollars worth of damage.
+But the real fact is, Pakistan has experienced detrimental flooding for some time and without shock reaction.
+More than 2,000 people have died from flooding in Pakistan and it has caused billions of dollars worth of damage.